purescript/documentation/guides/Getting-Started.md

     :kind        <type>       Show the kind of <type>
     :show        import       Show all imported modules
     :show        loaded       Show all loaded modules
-    :paste       paste        Enter multiple lines, terminated by ^D :complete    <prefix>     Show completions for <prefix> as if pressing tab
+    :show        print        Show the repl's current printing function :paste       paste        Enter multiple lines, terminated by ^D :complete    <prefix>     Show completions for <prefix> as if pressing tab :print       <fn>         Set the repl's printing function to <fn> (which must be fully qualified)

     Further information is available on the PureScript documentation repository:
     --> https://github.com/purescript/documentation/blob/master/guides/PSCi.md